gem/oq-engine/doc/adv-manual/oq-commands.rst

 experimental and subject to change.
 They will always be.
 The official way to plot the engine results is by using the QGIS plugin.
 Still, the `oq` plotting commands are useful for debugging purposes.
-Here I will describe only the `plot_assets` command, which allows to plot the exposure used in a calculation together with the hazard sites::
+Here I will describe the `plot_assets` command, which allows to plot the exposure used in a calculation together with the hazard sites::

   $ oq help plot_assets